-Homemade Bread: If you are having a difficult time finding bread, give my No-Knead Bread recipe a try even if you have no experience with baking your own bread.
+Homemade Bread: If you are having a difficult time finding bread, give my No-Knead Bread recipe (or my Olive Bread Recipe) a try even if you have no experience with baking your own bread.
 With only 4 ingredients it takes 10 minutes of hands-on time.
 You can make a few loaves, slice them up, and freeze the rest for later.

 Sandwich and Pasta Pantry Recipes

 Pasta: For a vegetarian pasta dish make a batch of my Homemade Tomato Basil Sauce and serve it over a bowl of pasta with some shredded cheese.
-If you need a crowd-pleaser, try Homemade Spaghetti Bolognese or Baked Ziti with Meat Sauce.
+If you need a crowd-pleaser, try Homemade Spaghetti Bolognese, Mushroom Pea Pasta, or Baked Ziti with Meat Sauce.

 Pantry Recipe Ideas For Soups and Salads:

-Soups: Soup recipes such as Vegan Lentil Soup, Healthy Chicken Wild Rice Soup, Stuffed Cabbage Soup, and Vegetable and Beef Soup (can also be made in Slow Cooker) are great for feeding a crowd and as a bonus, they freeze well too.
+Soups: Soup recipes such as Vegan Lentil Soup, Healthy Chicken Wild Rice Soup, Stuffed Cabbage Soup, Chicken and Vegetable Soup, and Vegetable and Beef Soup (can also be made in Slow Cooker) are great for feeding a crowd and as a bonus, they freeze well too.

-Chilis: Chili recipes such as White Chicken Chili, Vegan Chili, and Quinoa Chili are packed with chili spices, beans, and good-for-you protein.
+Chilis: Chili recipes such as White Chicken Chili (or Instant Pot White Bean Chicken Chili), Vegan Chili, and Quinoa Chili are packed with chili spices, beans, and good-for-you protein.
 I usually make a big batch, serve some and freeze some for later.

 Bean Based Salads: Growing up my mom used to say, if you have beans in your pantry you can feed your family in no time.
 I cannot agree more.
 Bean-based salads such as Texas Caviar, Five Bean Salad, and Black Bean and Corn Salad are not only a great side dish but also make the perfect lunch on the next day.